ring-clojure/ring/README.md

     [ring/ring-core "0.2.0-RC1"]

-or to depend on all of the available Ring libraries, add:
+To include all of them, add:

     [ring/ring "0.2.0-RC1"]